 Warming Chilled Kits.
-What to do when you discover a rabbit kit is no longer in the nest box, it is on the cage wire cold and not moving.
+What can you do when you discover a rabbit kit is no longer in the nest box, it is on the cage wire (or well away from the nest), cold and not moving?
 There might be hope – follow these tips.

-On occasion, however, you might discover a one- or two-day-old kit outside the nest lying on the wire floor of the cage with the body temperature of a popsicle.
+On occasion, however, you might discover a tiny day-old (or older) kit outside the nest lying on the wire floor of the cage with the body temperature of a popsicle.
 The doe may have accidentally dragged it out of the nest while it was still suckling.

 Is there any way to warm the little guy and save its life?
 Unless the kit is literally frozen solid, there might be hope.

-The window into the status of the kit’s circulatory system is the toe-nails, so check the toenails right away.
-If the toenail quick is clear, this means that the heart is still pumping, even if slowly, and the blood is circulating.
+The window into the status of the kit’s circulatory system are the toe-nails, so check the toenails right away.
+If the toenail quick is a clear light pink, the color of living flesh, this means that the heart is still pumping, even if slowly, and the blood is circulating.
 The kit still has life in it.

 If the toenail quick is any shade of darker pink to very dark brown-red, this means that bodily functions have ceased.
 The blood has pooled throughout the body, including the toenails where you can actually see the pooling.

 Death by freezing can come very quickly in wintertime to unfortunate kits.
 In all actuality, a rabbit breeder must be vigilant in all seasons of the year.
-You'll want to be warming chilled kits anytime a tiny bunny gets separated from the nest box and its littermates.
+If necessary, you'll want to be warming chilled kits anytime a tiny bunny gets separated from the nest box and its littermates.